InsideNDSports - Notre Dame MBB's regular season concludes with close loss at Virginia Tech

 “First off, congrats to Virginia Tech," head coach Micah Shrewsberry said in a statement provided by Fighting Irish Media.
 "A hard fought game against a good team.
 They were hard to prepare [for] and tough to deal with.
 They are so good offensively, and we gave them extra chances.
 They wanted it more, and all those offensive rebounds killed us.”

-Last season, Shrewsberry led a No. 10-seeded Penn State to three wins in three days in the Bib Ten Tournament before losing in the league championship game to top-seeded Purdue.
+Last season, Shrewsberry led a No. 10-seeded Penn State to three wins in three days in the Big Ten Tournament before losing in the league championship game to top-seeded Purdue.

 Repeating that same success will be a tall task during next week's ACC Tournament at Capital One Arena in Washington, D.C. — where the Irish will likely open the first round against Georgia Tech in the No. 12-vs-No. 13 matchup on Tuesday at 2 p.m.
 EDT — but Notre Dame is a different team than most saw earlier in conference play.